georgik/rustzx-esp32/README.md

 idf.py build flash monitor
 ```
 - code is based on [ESP-IDF USB HID example](https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/host/hid)

+**Note:** The firmware automatically configures power routing from USB DEV port to USB HOST port, so you only need one power cable for the entire setup.
+The USB-UART port cannot power USB Host devices due to hardware limitations.

 ### Assembly of the main part